MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 10. When the deployment is complete, select **Done**.

 > [!NOTE]
-> The app is enabled in Teams but not installed.
+> The app is installed in Outlook and other Microsoft 365 applications but not in Teams.
 You need to go to the Microsoft Teams admin center and create setup policies to install the app and assign users.
 For information about installing Copilot for Sales in Teams, go to [Install and pin Copilot for Sales in Teams](install-pin-viva-sales-teams.md).

 Allow up to six hours for Copilot for Sales to appear in users' Outlook ribbon.

-Sellers will receive a pop-up notification that their administrator has installed a new app.

 ## Manage the Copilot for Sales app